 What about deductions related to your kids?

 You as a parent can claim head of household for your children based upon the number of nights that the kids have been in your possession throughout the year.
-Basically, the parent who becomes the primary conservator of your children and who can determine the primary residence of those kids will be able to claim deductions and exemptions at tax time.
+The parent who becomes the primary conservator of your children and who can determine the primary residence of those kids will be able to claim deductions and exemptions at tax time.

 This means that you will need to bear this in mind as you negotiate final orders in your divorce.
-It rarely comes down to this specific issue, but if taxes are a big time issue for you in the divorce and you believe that you need to push for primary custody as a result then you need to do so.
-You cannot side step this issue or attempt to negotiate around it.
-If you are not the primary conservator of your children then you will not be able to claim head of household status or any deductions/exemptions.
+It rarely comes down to this specific issue, but if taxes are a big-time issue for you in the divorce and you believe that you need to push for primary custody as a result, then you need to do so.
+You cannot sidestep this issue or attempt to negotiate around it.
+If you are not the primary conservator of your children, then you will not be able to claim head of household status or any deductions/exemptions.

 How will the tax bill be paid?
 Who will have to claim this income on their tax return?
 You can be awarded all or a portion of your spouse’s retirement plan in the divorce.
-If you are given such an award you can decide to liquidate that money without a penalty but will have to pay taxes on that amount of money.
+If you are given such an award, you can decide to liquidate that money without a penalty but will have to pay taxes on that amount of money.
 This can be a great thing to take advantage of if you have to pay debts associated with your divorce.
 Talk to your financial advisor to see if this is a good option for you to consider.

 Questions about divorce?
 Contact the Law Office of Bryan Fagan

-A free of charge consultation with one of our licensed family law attorneys is only a phone call away.
+A free-of-charge consultation with one of our licensed family law attorneys is only a phone call away.
 Thank you for your time and consideration.